- Accountability Rating:

 - Total Expenditures per Pupil:

-- The sum of all expenditures divided by the number of students.
-This measure includes operating expenditures, debt service, construction expenditures, and other capital outlays.
+- The total operating expenditures, divided by the number of students.
+This measure excludes debt service, construction expenditures, and other capital outlays.

 - Weighted Average Daily Attendance.
 It is a measure of the extent a school district's students in average daily attendance are participating in special programs (special education, career and technology education, bilingual education, compensatory education, and gifted education.